Instant Pot Pasta e Fagioli Soup

-A few days ago we noticed that one of our six-year-olds (looking at you, Clara) had created her own method for convincing two-year-old June to try new things.
-She tells June that everything tastes like marshmallows.
+A few years ago, one of my six-year-olds (looking at you, Clara) created her own method for convincing her then two-year-old sister to try new things.
+She told June that everything tastes like marshmallows.
 Stuffed zucchini?
 Marshmallows.
 Beef and broccoli stir-fry?
 Marshmallows.
-Salmon with tomato vinaigrette?
+Broiled Salmon?
 Yes…marshmallows.
-While this is not a great strategy for parents, it seems to translate well in the kid-to-toddler communications.
+While this is not a great strategy for parents, it seemed to translate well in the kid-to-toddler communications.

 Just like any house full of kids (or adults, for that matter), our house is full of conflicting food preferences.
 It’s nearly impossible to satisfy everyone all the time, but there are two consistent exceptions.
 Tacos and soup.
-I’ve mentioned our love of all things taco before, but this fall and winter have definitely been a season of soup for us.
+I’ve mentioned our love of all things taco before, but around here, it is always soup season for us.
+And, if I have my way, all of those soups would be cooked in the Instant Pot.

-And few soups are as cozy, classic, and hearty as Pasta e Fagioli.
-The Instant Pot has the obvious advantage of cooking this soup quickly, but it serves an even greater purpose here.
-When cooked from dried, white beans create a flavorful, savory broth.
-Cook the beans alongside aromatics, vegetables, and savory pancetta and you get a broth with incredible depth.
+The Instant Pot has the obvious advantage of cooking this classic Italian soup quickly, but it serves an even greater purpose.
+When cooked from dried, white beans create a flavorful, savory broth and also soak up the cooking liquid.
+Cook the beans alongside aromatics, vegetables, and savory pancetta and you get a broth with incredible depth and flavorful, tender white beans.

 - Dried Cannellini Beans – This recipe starts with dried beans for maximum flavor both in the broth and the beans themselves.
 Be sure to soak the beans in water first (see note below).